supersky-1/Html-Fundamentals---HackerBoost/README.md

 ## What You Learned from These Projects

-These tasks are great for developing the following HTML skills:
+These tasks have helped me develop the following HTML skills:

 - Writing valid HTML documents with `<!DOCTYPE html>` and proper `<html>`, `<head>`, and `<body>` structure.
 - Using heading tags `<h1>` through `<h6>` to organize content hierarchically.